Interpreting a team profile

 After creating a team, you will see a visual representation of the team's behaviour profile.
 The team’s profile is shown on four scales.
 Select "i" on either side of a scale to reveal a summary of what each preference means in the context of a team.

-Each circle on the scale shows the number of team members with similar behavioural preferences or profiles.
-The larger and darker the circle, the more team members who have similar preferences.
+Each circle on the scale shows the number of team members with similar behavioural preferences.
+The larger and darker the circle, the more team members have similar preferences, and hence it is likely to reflect the team’s most observed behavioural tendencies.

-• The circles on the left side indicate that there are team members who exhibit more accommodating behaviours differentiated by the degree of intensity i.e. how close they are on the left to Accommodating
+- The two circles on the left side indicate that there are team members who exhibit more accommodating behaviours differentiated by the degree of intensity, i.e. how close they are on the left to Accommodating.

-• The two the circles towards the right side represent team members who exhibit more direct behaviours differentiated by the degree of intensity i.e. how close they are on the right to Direct.
+- The two circles towards the right side represent team members who exhibit more direct behaviours differentiated by the degree of intensity, i.e. how close they are to Direct.

-Below the team members' names is a summary of the overall team profile, explaining the predominant behaviours that will be visible within this team.
+Below the team members' names is a summary of the team's overall profile, outlining the predominant behaviours that will be visible within this team.

 Team strengths and gaps

-The team's strengths and gaps are listed below the scales based on the team behavioural profile.
+The team's strengths and gaps are listed below the scales based on the team's overall behavioural profile.
 These will only be shown for the most prevalent strengths and gaps within the team, focusing on the behaviour preferences shared by most team members or those closely aligned.

 It is important to highlight that gaps are likely challenges the team may face that could influence team dynamics.
 The extent of these challenges will vary depending on the team.
 It is essential to view and discuss these insights in the context of the team for the most effective interpretation.

-• The team finds it challenging to communicate with other teams across the business.
+The team finds it challenging to communicate with other teams across the business.
 They use their team’s profile to identify someone to take responsibility for networking with other business leaders and representing the team in conversations.
-In this case, they may consider someone who prefers influencing others, therefore being more Outgoing.
+In this case, they may consider someone who prefers influencing others, and is therefore more Outgoing.